jdarias/AutoTheme-19/readme.md

 On your first run, it will show the options window and you can set the sunrise/sunset hours, if you work at night or if you want to calculate the hours using your location.

-The run on startup option will create a shortcut on your startup folder, that is normally "C:\Users\[YOUR_USERNAME]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
+The "Run on startup" option will create a shortcut on your startup folder, that is normally "C:\Users\[YOUR_USERNAME]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".

 Additionally, a text file called conf.conf will be created beside the autotheme.exe file, to save the program options.

-To "uninstall" first deactivate the run on startup option.
+To "uninstall" first deactivate the "Run on startup" option.
 This will delete the shortcut in your startup folder.
-Then just delete the exe and the conf files.
+Then just delete the exe and the conf file.
 That's it.

 ## Contributing and donating